Pelvic Floor Exercises

 – Keep breathing even and normal

-Once you can do this:
+Once you can do these pelvic floor exercises:

 - Hold the lift-and-squeeze for longer (say, 3 seconds)

 - Build up over time to about 10 seconds

 - Feel the muscle “let go” each time while breathing normally and evenly